How to Remove Mold From Your Car Safely (Updated for 2026)

 Q: How can I test if what I’m seeing is mold or just dirt?

-The most reliable DIY method is the hydrogen peroxide test—apply a few drops of 3% hydrogen peroxide to the suspected area.
+A: The most reliable DIY method is the hydrogen peroxide test—apply a few drops of 3% hydrogen peroxide to the suspected area.
 If it bubbles or fizzes, it’s likely mold or mildew.
 For more definitive results, smartphone-connected microscopes (ranging from $30-80) can magnify the area 50-1000x, allowing you to see the characteristic branching structure of mold.
 Professional testing using air sampling or surface sampling provides the most accurate identification of specific mold species.

 0 Comments